-During the year, the Company held fourteen Board meetings, eight Committee meetings, three Audit and Valuation Committee meetings, one Management Engagement Committee meeting and one Remuneration and Nominations Committee meeting.
+During the year, the Company held eight Board meetings, ten Committee meetings, four Audit and Valuation Committee meetings, one Management Engagement Committee meeting and one Remuneration and Nominations Committee meeting.
 Attendance at these Board and Committee meetings is detailed below:

 Number of meetings

 Remuneration

 Committees Audit and Management and

 of the Valuation Engagement Nominations

 Board Board Committee Committee Committee

-Richard Hills 14/14 1/8 3/3 1/1 1/1
+Richard Hills 8/8 n/a 4/4 1/1 1/1

-Ken Hillen 11/14 8/8 3/3 1/1 1/1
+Ken Hillen 8/8 10/10 4/4 1/1 1/1

-David Stevenson 13/14 0/8 3/3 1/1 1/1
+David Stevenson 8/8 n/a 4/4 1/1 1/1

-Nick Brind 1/2 0/0 0/0 0/0 0/0
+Gaynor Coley (appointed 8 November 2017) 4/5 n/a 2/2 0/0 0/0

-Richard Hills and David Stevenson did not attend all of the meetings of committees of the Board as they were not required to.
+Richard Hills, David Stevenson and Gaynor Coley did not attend all of the meetings of committees of the Board as they were not required to.